Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Travel tip: Scandlines combi tickets

-If you travel from Sweden via Denmark to Sweden then you can buy combi tickets for the Gedser - Rostock or Rodby-Puttgarden crossing in combination with the Sontbridge.
-From the Danish region Sjaelland these ferries are leaving for Germany
+If you travel from Germany via Denmark to Sweden, you can buy combi tickets for the Gedser - Rostock or Rodby-Puttgarden crossing combined with the Sontbridge.
+From the Danish region Sjaelland, these ferries are leaving for Germany.

-Option 1: direct ferry to Denmark from Germay
+Option 1: direct ferry to Denmark from Germany

-From Germany you can choose 2 different ferries that sail directly to Denmark.
-You can either sail via Rostock to Gedser (2 hours) or from Puttgarden to Rodby.
-Both routes are being operated by Scandlines and specifically Puttgarden to Rodby is sailing almost continuously.
-Both routes are popular ways of travelling to Denmark.
+You can choose two different ferries from Germany that sail directly to Denmark.
+You can sail via Rostock to Gedser (2 hours) or from Puttgarden to Rodby.
+Scandlines are operating both routes and specifically, Puttgarden to Rodby is cruising almost continuously.
+Both crossings are popular ways of traveling to Denmark.

-As mentioned before both ferries sail often, the Rodby to Puttgarden and vice route is almost continuously operating while the Rostock to Gedser ferry is sailing 10 times per day.
+As mentioned before, both ferries sail often.
+The Rodby to Puttgarden and the vice versa route is almost continuously operating while the Rostock to Gedser ferry is sailing ten times daily.

 The fastest route is the route from Puttgarden to Rodby.
 This ferry is a 45 min crossing.
-Rostock to Gedser is about 2 hour sailing.
-Which connection works best depends on where you need to be in Denmark or more specifically Sjaelland / Seeland.
-For most of the other regions travelling by car makes more sense.
+Rostock to Gedser is about 2-hour sailing.
+Which connection works best depends on where you need to be in Denmark or Sjaelland / Seeland.
+For most of the other regions traveling by car makes more sense.
 You can also drive to Seeland in Denmark via the Great Belt Bridge.

 Germany ⇔ Denmark